-The Centre is pivotal in enabling sharing of good practice, joint initiatives and co-operation between HEIs, and in developing a better understanding of the impact of interventions taken and determining the areas of future focus.
+The Centre is pivotal in enabling the sharing of good practice, joint initiatives and co-operation between HEIs (Higher Education Institutions), and in developing a better understanding of the impact of interventions taken and determining the areas of future focus.
 Providing a centralised support for HEIs helps to embed an institutional culture of equality, diversity and inclusion.

-The HEA Centre was established to ensure sustainable acceleration towards gender equality in Irish HEIs by providing centralised support for the institutions, sharing of good practice, and funding for innovative organisational and cultural change initiatives nationally.
+The HEA’s Centre of Excellence was established to ensure sustainable acceleration towards gender equality in Irish HEIs by providing centralised support for institutions, sharing of good practice, and funding for innovative organisational and cultural change initiatives nationally.
 This has expanded to include all aspects of equality, diversity and inclusion.

-To implement the HEA’s commitment to equality, diversity and inclusion across the Irish Higher Education sector, in 2019 the Centre of Excellence for Gender Equality was established.
+To implement the HEA’s commitment to equality, diversity and inclusion across the Irish Higher Education sector, the Centre of Excellence for Gender Equality was established in 2019.
 In 2020, this was transformed into the Centre of Excellence for Equality, Diversity and Inclusion.

-The HEA is committed to ensuring a national institutional campus culture which is safe, respectful and supportive and to supporting higher education institutions to foster a campus culture that is clear in the condemnation of unwanted and unacceptable behaviours.
+The HEA is committed to ensuring a national institutional campus culture which is safe, respectful and supportive.
+To supporting higher education institutions to foster a campus culture that is clear in the condemnation of unwanted and unacceptable behaviours.
 The HEA has a statutory responsibility to promote the attainment of equality of opportunity in higher education (HE).
-Every employee in Irish higher education has a right to a workplace free from discrimination, and the HEA is committed to ensuring that all staff in Irish higher education institutions (HEIs) have the opportunity to work in a positive and productive environment.
+Every employee in Irish higher education has a right to a workplace free from discrimination, and the HEA is committed to ensuring that all staff in Irish HEIs have the opportunity to work in a positive and productive environment.